 You'll also see both company and product ratings together in Google Shopping ads, which are a particular form of paid advertising specifically aimed at selling individual products online.
 If you're an eCommerce company then you should really consider selling on Google Shopping (and here's some tips to get you started).

 Google uses structured data within web pages that organises it in such a way as to make it easy to extract relevant information.
-Review Rich Snippets are one such form of structured data.
+Review Rich Snippets (check out the comprehensive guide here) are one such form of structured data.
 When using a review widget to show reviews on your site, Google is able to read the structured data in such a way as to extract the important review information.
 This includes the review rating, user name and their comment.
 Google uses this information to product Rich Snippets.

 Review rich snippets generally appear in a couple of places, below organic search listings and also across to the right-hand side of a search page (those large boxes you generally see when you search for a company by name).
 Google tends to pull in review data from a variety of sources to create review rich snippets.

 How do I get Seller Ratings and Rich Snippets?